Only a handful of family doctors in Ottawa accepting new patients | CBC News

 Since 2018, patients in Ottawa and the surrounding region have on average waited longer to be matched with a family doctor than people elsewhere in the province.

-According to data from the Ministry of Health obtained by CBC through a freedom of information request, the Champlain public health region — which includes Ottawa, Cornwall, Lanark and other eastern Ontario areas — recorded the longest average wait time among all regions in the province's Local Health Integration Network.
+According to data from the Ministry of Health obtained by CBC through a freedom of information request, the Champlain public health region — which includes Ottawa and three neighbouring health units — recorded the longest average wait time among all regions in the province.

-Health Care Connect wait times in the Champlain network were an average of 225 days over the past four years — higher than any other health network in Ontario.
+Health Care Connect wait times in the Champlain region were an average of 225 days over the past four years — higher than any other health region in Ontario.

-Champlain also had the lowest success rate among the 14 provincial health networks.
+Champlain also had the lowest success rate among the 14 provincial health regions.
 More than 35,000 patients registered were never matched with a family doctor — about one in three in the region.

 'It's an endless pit of need'